 Chesapeake is a relatively large city located in the state of Virginia.
-With a population of 235,429 people and 41 constituent neighborhoods, Chesapeake is the third largest community in Virginia.
+With a population of 252,488 people and 61 constituent neighborhoods, Chesapeake is the second largest community in Virginia.

 There are many members of the armed forces living in Chesapeake.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.